-Kennedy Ridge Trail is a 6.1 mile moderately trafficked loop trail located near Ojai, CA that features beautiful wild flowers and is rated as moderate.
+Kennedy Ridge Trail is a 6.1 mile moderately trafficked loop trail located near Ojai, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 The trail climbs up to a low ridge in front of the Santa Ynez Mountains, then along the ridge.
 Picnic tables are at the beginning and end of the ridge segment.
 Hiking can continue on from the end.
 The trail climbs up to a low ridge in front of the Santa Ynez Mountains, then along the ridge.
 Picnic tables are at the beginning and end of the ridge segment.
 Hiking can continue on the connector to Camino Cielo, then upward along Camino Cielo where there are more tables.
 Downward along Camino Cielo has not been cleared.
 The mileage includes the hike from the Oso Trailhead in Ventura River Preserve to the actual trailhead on Rice Canyon Road (closed to public use).